stakater/grafana-cloud-ansible-operator/README.md

     *Centralized Secret Management:*
     The operator centrally manages the `alertmanager-main-generated` secret for each Spoke cluster.
-    Through the `Syncset`, it disseminates the updated secret configurations, ensuring each Spoke cluster's Alertmanager can successfully forward alerts to Grafana On Call.
+    Through the `Syncset`, it disseminates the updated secret configurations, ensuring each Spoke cluster's Alertmanager can successfully forward alerts to Grafana OnCall.

     *Forwarding alerts to Slack*
     Fetch Slack Info and Configure Slack, details how the operator additionally configures Grafana OnCall to send alerts directly to a specified Slack channel for enhanced incident awareness and response.